notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [[#Auto-detection of political messaging/conversation themes and their importance|Auto-detection of political messaging/conversation themes and their importance]]
 - [[#Issue half-life|Issue half-life]]
 - [[#Polling by sentiment analysis|Polling by sentiment analysis]]
+- cost/benefit of being poll-driven: [[lit/lit_notes/Morris25dataDrivenTrumpCvr.md#Popularism plusses and minuses (for Democrats) |Morris25: Interview with Michael Podhorzer about a data-driven approach to covering Trump]]
 - Monitoring media for year-round opportunities
 	- constantly monitor media, find issue or issue combos that are favorable to you, or unfavorable to your opponent
 	- pump these to advertising or insert in news, like Fox does all the time